 "Of course," Totsuka-san said, adjusting his camera on his shoulder.
-Shouhei was fairly certain the camera wasn't even on.
+Shohei was fairly certain the camera wasn't even on.
 There was no red light, and they weren't doing anything film-worthy.

-"I've known San-chan a long time," Shouhei protested.
+"I've known San-chan a long time," Shohei protested.
 Besides, it was September- he'd been part of Homra almost a full year.
 He thought he knew his fellow Clansmen pretty well.

 "He means girls," Dewa supplied, keeping his eyes firmly on his book.
-"Chitose, I'm not sure Shouhei's interested in meeting your type of girls."
+"Chitose, I'm not sure Shohei's interested in meeting your type of girls."

 "What do you mean, 'my type of girls'?
 The great Chitose-sama only knows the best girls!"